ConnorKirk/codebase-review-example/README.md

 # Codebase Review Example

+> This doesn't work on Github, but does on Gitlab :shrug:
-Sometimes it is useful to perform a code review on an existing codebase.
+Sometimes its useful to perform a code review on an existing codebase.
 I wanted a pull request like workflow for doing so.

 This repository demonstrates how you can create a pull request to review the code of an existing codebase.